anthonyaxenov/my-env/README.md

 3. Test your script
 4. Run `make self` to generate new `./Makefile`

-## How to create packs?
+## How to create a pack?

 You can create new file inside `./packs` dir.

-Syntax is same as classic makefile with one important and necessary addition -- a comment started with `##`:
+Syntax is same as classic makefile.
+It is important to add a comment with short description:

 ```makefile
 # Pack description